-&lt;sup>2 Other differences between bond proceedings and exclusion or deportation proceedings are recognized throughout the regulations.
-See 8 C.F.R. § 3.14(a) (1996) ("Jurisdiction vests, and proceedings before an Immigration Judge commence, when a charging document is filed with the Immigration Court by the Service, except for bond proceedings . . . .") (emphasis added); 8 C.F.R. § 3.19(d) ("Consideration by the Immigration Judge of an application or request of a respondent regarding custody or bond under this section shall be separate and apart from, and shall form no part of, any deportation hearing or proceeding."); 8 C.F.R. § 242.2(d) (providing that unlike in deportation proceedings, in bond proceedings, "[t]he filing of an appeal from a determination of an Immigration Judge or a District Director shall not operate to delay compliance, during the pendency of the appeal, with the custody directive from which the appeal is taken, or to stay the administrative proceedings or deportation").
+2 Other differences between bond proceedings and exclusion or deportation proceedings are recognized throughout the regulations.
+See 8 C.F.R. § 3.14(a) (1996) ("Jurisdiction vests, and proceedings before an Immigration Judge commence, when a charging document is filed with the Immigration Court by the Service, except for bond proceedings") (emphasis added); 8 C.F.R. § 3.19(d) ("Consideration by the Immigration Judge of an application or request of a respondent regarding custody or bond under this section shall be separate and apart from, and

-cases, jurisdiction over bond proceedings vests with the district director.
+The regulations and the Board mention only two instances where an Immigration Judge is divested of jurisdiction over a bond proceeding.
+The first is upon the lapse of the 7-day period following an alien's release from custody.
+The second is upon the entry of an administratively final order of deportation.
+In those cases, jurisdiction over bond proceedings vests with the district director.
 Matter of Chew, supra; Matter of Sio, 18 I&N Dec.
-176 (BIA 1981); 8 C.F.R. § 242.2(d).
+176 (BIA 1981): 8 C.F.R. § 242.2(d).
 While it is true that an alien has recourse to the Board from an Immigration Judge's bond decision, we have never held that the alien loses his or her recourse to seek a bond redetermination with the Immigration Judge when circumstances change.
 Indeed, the regulations presently provide that when an alien has been released following a bond proceeding, a district director has continuing authority to revoke or revise the bond, regardless of whether the Immigration Judge or this Board has rendered a bond decision.
 Matter of Sugay, 17 I&N Dec.
 637 (BIA 1981); 8 C.F.R. § 242.2(e).
 In other words, the fact that an Immigration Judge or this Board may have entered a bond decision does not impede the district director's jurisdiction, once 7 days have elapsed after release, to modify a bond or to consider a reapplication for the modification of bond conditions.
 Matter of Chew, supra.